-Effect of Condition and Questioned Costs
+Effect of Condition

-The District's noncompliance with grant requirements could jeopardize future federal funding and might require it to return federal funds to the grantor.
-Without proper time-and-effort records, the District did not comply with OSPI's documentation requirements to support costs charged to the federal program, and federal grantors cannot be assured the \$136,561 of payroll costs charged to the program were accurate or valid.
-The District provided alternative documentation in the form of Personnel Action Forms to support the payroll costs charged to the program.
+Without proper time-and-effort records, the District did not comply with documentation requirements to support costs charged to the federal program, and it cannot ensure federal grantors that \$34,956 of payroll costs charged to the program were accurate or valid.
+However, the District provided alternative documentation that adequately showed the costs charged to the program were allowable.
 Therefore, we are not questioning these costs.